 Who we areThe Texas Doula Association (TDA) exists to strengthen the Doula profession statewide by supporting collective leadership, responsible advocacy, and alignment across communities and systems of care.

-Recognition, support, and integration of Doulas vary widely from one community to another.
+Recognition, support, and integration of Doulas varies widely from one community to another.

 Policy and system-level decisions affecting Doulas are often made without consistent statewide input from the workforce.